uwefassnacht/ti-sensor-tag-demo/README.md

 There are many Node-RED flows with interesting and creative ideas out there ([Google is your friend](https://www.google.com/search?q=NODE-RED%20bluemix)).
 Github has some interesting repos as well, how about [using your SensorTag in an alarm system](https://github.com/chrrel/bluemix-alarm-system)?
 Last but not least, the Node-RED website has a [collection of user-provided flows and nodes](http://flows.nodered.org/) as well.

+## Contribute
+We are more than happy to accept external contributions to this project, be it in the form of issues and pull requests.
+If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
+Pull requests will be evaulated on an individual basis based on value add to the sample application.

 ## Things don't work?
 Here is where to get help